The Riemannian hemisphere is almost calibrated in the injective hull of its boundary

-\end{itemize} The inner Riemannian definition is due to Ivanov \cite{Iv} and the main volume definition in the present work.
-Normalized properly, the $n$-dimensional Hausdorff measure $\cH^n$ agrees with $\mu^{\rm bh}$, i.e.\ $\cH^n(B) = \mu_V^{\rm bh}(B)$ for all Borel sets $B$ in an $n$-dimensional normed space $V$, see e.g.\ \cite[Lemma~6]{K} and the references therein.
+\end{itemize} The inscribed Riemannian volume, introduced by Ivanov \cite{Iv}, serves as the main volume definition in the present work.
+Properly normalized, the $n$-dimensional Hausdorff measure $\cH^n$ coincides with $\mu^{\rm bh}$; that is, $\cH^n(B) = \mu_V^{\rm bh}(B)$ for all Borel sets $B$ in an $n$-dimensional normed space $V$, see, for example, \cite[Lemma~6]{K} and the references therein.